cillian00/template-readme/README.md

 ### Views/Pages.

-[ For each view in your app, show a screenshot and caption  of each view in your app - only new/modified ones in the case of the Movies Fan app.
-If necessary, use multiple screenshots for a view to demonstrate its full capability.
+[ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
+If necessary, use multiple screenshots to clarify a view's full capability.

 e.g.
 >Lists movies from the Discover endpoint.
-Allows filtering on title and genre attributes.
+Filtering on title and genre attributes is supported.

 ![][d1]